Modules that might be useful for newspapers

 • Google News sitemap generator generates a Google news compatible sitemap feed.

-• XML Sitemap creates sitemaps that can be submitted to Google, Yahoo, et cetera.
+• XML Sitemap creates sitemaps that can be submitted to Google, Yahoo, Bing, et cetera.
 This module has performance issues on large sites.

 • Meta tags allows you to add meta tags to nodes.
 The SEO benefit from this is disputed.